2021 in K-1

-The year 2021 is the 28th year in the history of the K-1, an international kickboxing event.
+The year 2021 is the 28th year in the history of the K-1, a Japanese kickboxing promotion.
 The year started with K-1: K’Festa 4.

 List of events

 K-1: K’Festa 4

 K-1: K'Festa 4 was a kickboxing event held by K-1.
 It was originally scheduled to be held on January 24, 2021, at the Yoyogi National Gymnasium in Yoyogi, Japan, but was later postponed as the Japanese prime minister Yoshihide Suga declared a state of emergency for Tokyo, due to the COVID-19 pandemic.
 The event was rescheduled for two dates: March 21 and March 28, 2021, to be held at the Tokyo Garden Theater and Nippon Budokan, respectively.

 Background

 Originally scheduled fights

 The event was supposed to be headlined by a match between the reigning K-1 Super Featherweight champion Takeru Segawa and the reigning Krush Super Featherweight champion Leona Pettas.

 Former K-1 Heavyweight champion Kyotaro Fujimoto was to make his comeback to kickboxing, following a ten-year hiatus.
 He is scheduled to fight Kosuke Jitsutaka.

 Former K-1 Super Lightweight champion Rukiya Anpo was scheduled to fight Kaito.
 Yuto Shinohara was set to face Yuma Saikyo, with both fighters coming off a two fight losing skid.
 Tomoya Yokoyama was to fight TETSU, while Akihiro Kaneko was set to fight Momotaro Kiyama.

 2019 K-1 Featherweight GP finalist Jawsuayai Sor.Dechaphan was scheduled to fight Shuhei Kumura, while his brother Masashi Kumura was scheduled to fight Dansiam Ayothaya Fight Gym.
 The 2017 super welterweight finalist Yasuhiro Kido was scheduled to fight Daiki Matsushita.
 Former K-1 Super Lightweight champion Masaaki Noiri was scheduled to fight Yodkhunpon Sitmonchai.

 The rest of the main card was rounded up with the following fights: Hiroki was to fight Ryuka at lightweight, Mio Tsumura was to fight Mako Yamada at a 46 kg catchweight, Kamlaiphet Pran26 was to fight Daisuke Fujimura at super welterweight, Petchseenil Sor.Puangthong was to fight Miho Takanashi at atomweight and Sina Karimian was to fight Seiya Tanigawa at cruiserweight.